The entire family suffers when a birth injury occurs. This can include parents, siblings and extended family as well.

 A costly injury

-Families with a child impacted by a birth injury must find ways to pay for the care and special needs of their child.
+Families with a child impacted by a birth injury in Houston must find ways to pay for the care and special needs of their child.
 According to the U.S. Centers for Disease Control and Prevention, it can cost as much as $1 million over the course of a person’s life to take care of someone with cerebral palsy.
 It is all but impossible to assume that medical insurance will take care of all of the associated costs.

 This is one of the reasons that seeking help from an attorney after a birth injury occurs is encouraged.
 Assistance from an experienced legal professional is important when seeking compensation for these injuries.